Optional Practical Training (OPT)

 How long does it take to get approval?

-It will take on average about 3 months (90 days) for your application to be approved and to get your Employment Authorization Document (EAD).
+It will take 3-5 months for your application to be approved and to get your Employment Authorization Document (EAD).
 Students should apply early and plan ahead for this waiting period.
 You cannot begin working until the day your OPT starts and you have received your EAD.

 When will my OPT begin and end?